cloudui/homepage/content/extracurriculars/bitcamp.md

     - icon: fa fa-external-link-square
       url: https://bit.camp

+tags:
+    - hackathon
+    - UMD
+    - softwrae
+    - coding

 banner:
   include: true
   type: "warning"
   text: "This page is still incomplete.
 A thorough description is in the works."
 ---

 Bitcamp is the University of Maryland's premier hackathon, bringing together over 1,400 students, making it the largest collegiate hackathon on the East Coast.
-I will be a software developer on the tech team.
+I am a software developer on the tech team.

 ## Accomplishments So Far
 - Built Registration App with Vue.js, AWS Lambda, API Gateway, and DynamoDB